graphql-dotnet/authorization/README.md

 # GraphQL Authorization

-This provides some helper methods to deal with authorizing access to graph types.
+A toolset for authorizing access to graph types for [GraphQL .NET](https://github.com/graphql-dotnet/graphql-dotnet).